em3ndez/tiny-web-server/README.md

 ChatGPT estimates the path coverage for the TinyWeb class to be around 85-90%

 I wish I could use Cuppa to generate example code in markdown, too.
 Maybe I'll raise that feature request.
+## Codebase Overview

+- `TinyWeb.java`: Approximately 650 lines of consequential code, including all logic and structure.